 Some causes are inborn or developmental such as genetic abnormalities or structural problems in the brain like malformed veins or areas which have not developed normally.
 Genetic factors can be unique to the person or hereditary.
 Most people with epilepsy have no family history of it but some epilepsies are more common in some families.
 A low seizure threshold, which can reduce the brain's resistance to a seizure, may run in families.
 Some epilepsies are genetic but may not be inherited.
 A genetic change may be part of the person’s unique genetic makeup but may not affect their family members.
 Research into genetics and epilepsy is finding more and more genetic causes for epilepsy.

-The main treatment for epilepsy are Anti-Epileptic-Drugs or AEDs for short.
-The AED prescribed will depend on the seizure type.
-Sometimes more than one AED is needed.
-AEDs are all designed to stop too much electrical activity in the brain.
-The goal is to stop the seizures completely using one drug, or the fewest drugs with least side effects.
+The main treatment for epilepsy are Anti-Seizure Medications or ASMs for short.
+The ASMs prescribed will depend on the seizure type.
+Sometimes more than one ASM is needed.
+ASMs are all designed to stop too much electrical activity in the brain.
+The goal is to stop the seizures completely using one drug, or the fewest drugs with the least side effects.
 This can sometimes take time to achieve.
 Seizure control is more likely when you are taking medication as prescribed and not changing it unless guided by your doctor or specialist nurse.

 What is a seizure?